-Medical management consists of supportive measures and cessation of oral feeding, along with broad spectrum antibiotics and gastic aspiration 7.
+Medical management consists of supportive measures and cessation of oral feeding, along with broad spectrum antibiotics and gastric aspiration 7.

 Surgery is usually reserved for patients with evidence of perforation, and entails resection of clearly necrotic bowel and the creation of a proximal enterostomy 5-6.
 Other relative indications for surgery include portal venous gas, a fixed dilated loop on serial x-rays and abdominal wall erythema 7.
 Re-anastomosis is usually delayed until the infant has completely recovered.

 Despite therapy, mortality remains significant, ranging between 9 and 28% 5.
 Furthermore ~20% of surviving patients will go on to develop stricture.
-These are more commonly in the large bowel (80%) and may result in bowel obstruction weeks and months later 5, 8.
+These are more commonly in the large bowel (80%) and may result in bowel obstruction weeks to months later 5, 8.

 In the correct clinical scenario the presence of gas within bowel wall has little differential.

 Conditions worth keeping in mind include 8: